122) Melchizedeks Are Cursed And Broken: Jacob

 • All we like sheep have gone astray; we have turned every one to his own way; and the Lord hath laid on him the iniquity of us all.
 He was oppressed, and he was afflicted, yet he opened not his mouth: he is brought as a lamb to the slaughter, and as a sheep before her shearers is dumb, so he openeth not his mouth.

-• who shall declare his generation? for he was cut off / banished out of the land of the living: for the transgression of my people was he stricken.”
+• for the transgression of my people was he stricken.”
 (Isaiah 53)

 Leave a comment